-The information has been put together by ELC Bristol’s emergency team with the guidance of Nigel Heritage and Kevin O’Donnell (safeguarding consultants).
-The format of ELC’s Emergency Plan was adapted from the Government template emergency plan
+The policy was originally put together by the ELC Bristol’s emergency team with the guidance of Nigel Heritage and Kevin O’Donnell, the English UK safeguarding consultants.
+It has been reviewed by ELC’s team with the guidance of Carl Atkins, the H&S Director at Clifton College.
+The format of ELC’s Emergency Plan was adapted from the Government template emergency plan.

 - Policy Statement

 - ELC’s Control centre